-Vol 13, Number 1 (2023-2024) Practice papers
+Vol 13, Number 1 (2023-24) continued Practice papers

-- 1. The critical role of data governance in corporate real estate, - 2.
+- 1. The critical role of data governance in corporate real estate - 2.
 Leveraging healthy buildings as a tool to apply a peoplecentric approach to ESG. - 3.
-Strategies for using quantitative and qualitative metrics to optimise hybrid work solutions, - 4.
-Meeting the demand of change: A clear path to a better digital enterprise architecture, - 5.
-Redefining the modern urban office: The role of gardens in elevating productivity and well-being in the workplace, and - 6.
-Creating a workplace fit for your current and future workforce.
+Strategies for using quantitative and qualitative metrics to optimise hybrid work solutions. - 4.
+Meeting the demands of change: A clear path to a better digital enterprise architecture.